Nairobi, Kenya

 Expats, digital nomads and retirees living in Nairobi responded:

 "Nairobi is a beautiful and dynamic city...full of contrasts and economic disparities.
 The weather and vegetation and fresh food/produce are amazing.
 Kenya is a young and youthful country teaming with potential and growing exponentially in development.
 It is also becoming more and more cosmopolitan.
 It s the tech hub for East Africa n a huge gateway city for the region.
 Touristy things to do are abundant and the country is diverse in people n landscapes and just stunningly beautiful.
 People are generally spite,warm and friendly...but some friendly folk are scammers, conpeople or will use friendship with expats for financial benefits.
 On the other hand poverty is rampant so one must be prepared to live more generously than we do in the west.
 Water, electricity n internet are not dependable but fairly doable overall...crime and corruption are rampant...there s a lot to learn in order to avoid them (hopefully!!
 But no guarantees).
 Traffic is AWFUL n unpredictable... it s good to live as close as possible to your work and all the adverts that say only 20 or 30 minutes from somewhere are false advertisements.
-20 minutes on your best day can easily be 2 hours another day," commented one expat who moved to Nairobi, Kenya.
+20 minutes on your best day can easily be 2 hours another day," wrote one expat living in Nairobi.

 What type of social life can someone expect in Nairobi?